liudf0716/apfree-wifidog/README.md

 >  Stable

-apfree-wifidog was widely used in tens of thousands device, which were running in business scene.
-In order to improve its stable, we rewrite all iptables rule by api instead of fork call, which will easily cause deadlock in multithread-fork running environment. we also re-write the code and replace libhttpd (which unmaitained for years) with libevent
+apfree-wifidog was widely used in tens of thousands openwrt device, which has run in business scene.
+In order to improve its stable, we rewrite all iptables rule by api instead of fork call, which will easily cause deadlock in multithread-fork running environment. we also re-write the code and replace libhttpd (which unmaitained for years) with libevent2

 > Performance

-to support HTTP, apfree-wifidog replace libhttpd with libevent2, which is more stable and better performance; in multithread evironment, fork will bring much trouble, apfree-wifidog replace iptables command with api call by libipt
+cause libevent2 support epoll, apfree-wifidog has better performance than original wifidog, there are some benchmark data in benchmark directory to prove it

 > HTTPs redirect